 - Heat gently, stirring with a wooden spoon until all the sugar has dissolved.

-- Bring to the boil and time for 5 minutes, stirring occasionally.
+- Increase heat and bring to a rolling boil then time for 5 minutes, stirring occasionally with a wooden spoon.

 - Test a drop of jam on a chilled plate and place in the fridge for 30 seconds.

-- Run your finger through the drop and if tacky it’s ready.
+- Run your finger through the drop and if it forms a crinkle and is tacky it’s ready.

 - If not boil for another minute and retest until ready.

-- Ladle into 2 small 125ml clip top jars or 1 250ml jar and seal with lid/s immediately.
-You can alternatively use a glass with a wax paper disc, leave to cool and then put cellophane on with a rubber band.
+- Ladle into a small sterilised jar (yield 210 ml) (see notes below) and seal with lid immediately.
+You can alternatively use a sterilised glass with a wax paper disc, leave to cool and then put cellophane on with a rubber band.